-Bone In-Growth and Interface Mechanics of a New Porous Tantalum
+Interface Mechanics of a New Porous Tantalum Biomaterial, The

-Biomaterial, The Journal of Bone and Joint Surgery (British
+Journal of Bone and Joint Surgery (British Version), Sept, 1999,

-of friction characteristics at the Trabecular bone / porous-coated
+characteristics at the Trabecular bone / porous-coated metal

-metal interface in Cementless implants", the Journal of
+interface in Cementless implants", the Journal of Biomedical

 - ZRR_WA_2870_14 Biological Evaluation of Implantable Devices Manufactured using Trabecular Metal.

 Tailored resources for your patients.

 Find videos, articles, and interactive content to guide your patients throughout their surgical journey on ReadyPatient.com, our dedicated patient recovery site.

 All content herein is protected by copyright, trademarks and other intellectual property rights, as applicable, owned by or licensed to Zimmer Biomet or its affiliates unless otherwise indicated, and must not be redistributed, duplicated or disclosed, in whole or in part, without the express written consent of Zimmer Biomet.

 This material is intended for health care professionals.
 Distribution to any other recipient is prohibited.